What is Pastoral Counseling?

 How Does Pastoral Counseling Work?

 Whether you choose an in-person therapist or an online therapist, it is essential to note on how it works.
 Pastoral counseling stems from advice about your faith, so it often involves religious beliefs.
-Pastoral counselors are trained mental health professionals, so their therapy is very similar to nonreligious therapists in methodology, while mainly differing in the end goal.
+Pastoral counselors are trained mental health professionals, so their therapy is very similar to psychotherapy or nonreligious therapists in methodology, while mainly differing in the end goal.

 Think about it this way: a therapist’s job often involves listening to their client’s problems.
 If the client is true to themselves and letting everything out, then the counselor can give the most appropriate advice for the situation.
 For those who lie and do not provide genuine issues, you may get information that is irrelevant to your situation.
 Henceforth, it’s best, to be honest with your religious advisor.
 Keep in mind that they keep confidentiality just as well as other medical specialists, so you don’t have to worry about private info leaking.